The sun is starting to shine, the mornings and evenings are getting lighter. It must mean that spring is nearly here!

 Hopefully you will find these tips helpful and by using them you will avoid injuries.
 Especially if you do a little bit at at time and take regular breaks.

 If you do hurt your back, neck, shoulder or elbows cleaning then chiropractic care could help you.
-For more information you are welcome to speak to me on 01635 791301 or contact me via email and you can always book an appointment online.

 Over to you!